SAP-archive/iot-reference-app-opc-ua/Docs/0-6-DeveloperOnboarding/README.md

 ### Why ?

-For collaboration, source code adn docs versions' history we needed a source control system.
+For collaboration, source code and documentation version history we needed a source control system.
-We choosed git because is easy to use and there are a lot of cloud providers to host git repositories.
+We chose git because is easy to use and there are a lot of cloud providers to host git repositories.

 ### What we did

-We created a GitHub Organization because we did not had one.
+We created a GitHub Organisation because we did not had one.
 We created a new repository for our source code and docs.
-We have added users to the Organization repository in GitHub as Owners and Members
+We have added users to the Organisation repository in GitHub as Owners and Members